gboehl/econpizza/docs/guide/solution.rst

 The function :meth:`econpizza.PizzaModel.get_distributions` allows to retrieve the sequence of distributions and decision variables.
 To that end it requires the shocks and initial distribution together with the trajectory of aggregated variables as input.

 .. autofunction:: econpizza.PizzaModel.get_distributions

+.. rubric:: Footnotes

+.. [#f1] Unfortunately, this is prohibitory expensive to check as it would require to calculate the full sequence space Jacobian and its eigenvalues.